 UAE Power of Attorney Services

 A Power of Attorney (POA) allows an individual to authorize another person to act on their behalf in legal, financial, or administrative matters.
-Momentum offers dedicated POA services for expatriates in the UAE.
+Momentum offers dedicated POA services for expats in the UAE.

 A Power of Attorney is often used when an individual cannot personally manage certain legal, financial, or administrative matters.
 By granting authority to a trusted person, you can ensure that important responsibilities are handled efficiently.